Depositing & Booking

 Where to Deposit (Cash, Check and Credit Card)

-Cash, check and credit card deposits should be brought to either the University Cashier located at 881 Commonwealth Avenue, 4th floor, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
+Cash, check and credit card deposits should be brought to either Cashier Services located at 881 Commonwealth Avenue, lower level, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
 Cash must not be sent through interdepartmental or regular mail.
-Before a cash deposit is accepted, either a University Cashier representative or a Bank of America teller will count the cash in your presence.
-The University Cashier will also sign and return your copies of the Cash Credit Voucher.
+Before a cash deposit is accepted, either a University Cashier representative or a Bank of America teller will count the cash in your presence.* Cashier Services will also sign and return your copies of the Cash Credit Voucher.
 At Bank of America, a validated copy of the deposit ticket and a copy of the Cash Credit Voucher will be your receipt.

 When to Deposit

-Cash, check and credit card funds must be deposited daily to either the University Cashier located at 881 Commonwealth Avenue, 4th floor, or Bank of America locations at the George Sherman Union (771 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
+Cash, check and credit card funds must be deposited daily to either Cashier Services located at 881 Commonwealth Avenue, lower level, or Bank of America locations at the George Sherman Union (771 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
+Cashier Services should be consulted in advance if departmental business needs warrant other deposit arrangements.
+Checks or Cash that needs to be held in the department overnight must be kept in a secured area, such as a fireproof safe.
 All deposits must be in US currency.

 Cash must be kept in a locked cash box, bank bags and/or registers.
 When not in use, cash must be kept in a locked desk, file cabinet and/or office safes.
+Cashier Services strongly recommends the use of fireproof safes for departments with significant cash on hand.
 Cash box and register access must be restricted to only employees having a business requirement.
 Always limit the number of people who know the combination to the safe and the number of keys to locked boxes or bank bags.
-Departments depositing more than $1,000 in cash must be escorted by the Boston University Police Department.
+Departments depositing more than $1,000 in cash should be escorted by the Boston University Police Department.
 Good judgment and common safety practices must be utilized when carrying cash across campus.
 Safe transportation of cash includes the following:

 - Use a police escort for all cash deposits in excess of $1,000.
 For all other deposits, walk with another person.